-Pirates Of The Caribbean: Dead Men Tell No Tales Nightmares, How Walt Disney Recreated A Young Johnny Depp
+‘Pirates Of The Caribbean’ Nightmares, How Walt Disney Recreated A Young Johnny Depp

 — USA TODAY Money (@USATODAYmoney) February 27, 2018

 He pointed out Javier Bardem’s character as one that posed special challenges.
 One of those was for the character to look and move like he was underwater, even though he was walking on dry land.
 To achieve this effect, his team apparently hired a stuntman, and donning Captain Salazar’s costume, had shots taken in a swimming pool.
-A waterproof GoPro was used to record his movements, which would be used as references in fighting scenes, walks and dialogues.
+A waterproof GoPro was used to record his movements, which would be used as references in fighting scenes, walks, and dialogues.

-As for recreating young Johnny Depp, a body double was used, as apparently, young skin ‘moves different’.
+As for recreating a young Johnny Depp, a body double was used, as apparently, young skin “moves different.”
 The body double would replicate Depp’s moves and basically provided the raw material for the scene.
-Fine details, such as the collarbone of the double would be tracked over Depp.
+Fine details, such as the collarbone of the double, would be tracked over Depp.